webplatform/docs/apis/webaudio/AnalyserNode/getByteTimeDomainData/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Copies the current time-domain (waveform) data into the passed unsigned byte array.
-If the array has fewer elements than the frequencyBinCount, the excess elements will be dropped.}}
+If the array has fewer elements than the [[apis/webaudio/AnalyserNode/frequencyBinCount|'''frequencyBinCount''']], the excess elements will be dropped.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=array